deniskyashif/blog/content/posts/closure-of-operations.md

 date: 2025-12-14T19:18:43+02:00
 summary: "Using set theory for a better software design."
 useMath: true
-draft: true
+draft: false
 ---

-## A Bit of Math

-In Algebra we say that a set is closed under a operation (or a rule) if applying that operation to elements of the set never produces something outside the set.
+In algebra, we say that a set is closed under an operation (or rule) if applying that operation to elements of the set never produces a result outside the set.
 For example, the set of integers \\( \mathbb{Z} \\) is closed under multiplication.
-Multipling two integers would always produce an integer.
+Multipling two integers would always produce an integer:

 \\[
 \forall a,b \in \mathbb{Z}, a * b \in \mathbb{Z}
 \\]

-Integers, however, are not closed under division, since dividing two integers can produce a fractional number that does not belong to the set of integers.
+However, the integers are not closed under division.
+Dividing one integer by another can produce a fractional value that does not belong to \\( \mathbb{Z} \\):

 \\[
 \exists a,b \in \mathbb{Z} \text{ such that } a \div b \notin \mathbb{Z}